-Looking for non-cream/mayo based potato salads, I came across multiple recipes for French Potato Salad, and they mostly fell into two camps.
+Looking for non-creamy/non-mayo based potato salads, we came across multiple recipes for a French Potato Salad, and they mostly fell into two camps.

 Wanting to go for a more robust flavor, we decided to try out the mustard version.

-Our version is slightly different too.
+But, I will say, our version is slightly different too.

 - 2 Tbsp red wine vinegar

 - 1 1/2 tsp dijon mustard

-- 2 tsp basil
+- 1/2 tsp salt